Which place is cheaper, Madrid or Bucharest?

 Which city should you visit?
 Read on to compare the activities as well as the prices of travel for Bucharest and Madrid.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
 Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

-Madrid is a compact, friendly, and cultural city.
+Madrid is a diverse, compact, and friendly city.
 With plenty of activities and things to do, it's a huge city that draws plenty of visitors.
 And you can't forget about the live music, food, and shopping.

 Let's take a look at the differences and similarities between Madrid and Bucharest.
 Then, you can decide for yourself which place is better for your next trip.

-Plenty of people visit the sights and museums in both Bucharest and Madrid.
+Plenty of people visit the nice sights and museums in both Bucharest and Madrid.

 Bucharest offers a variety of museums and landmarks to choose from.
 The city is rich in landmarks and historical buildings.
 Popular sights include the Romanian Athenaeum, the Palace of the Parliament, Stavropoleos Church, and Curtea Veche.

-Madrid offers many unique museums, sights, and landmarks that will make for a memorable trip.
+If you're looking for an educational opportunity, there are a decent number of museums and historical sights around Madrid.
 There are a number of cultural sights in the city including Museo Nacional del Prado, the Royal Palace and Gardens, and Museo Nacional Centro de Arte Reina Sofía.

 Eat your way through Madrid, as it has many local or world renowned restaurants to choose from.
 The city has a mix of flavors that come from all of Spain.
+There are amazing markets where you can grab a meal or snack.
+There are also many high quality restaurants around town where you're guaranteed a good meal.
 Local favorites include roast suckling pig, Spanish omelette, and meat and chickpea stew.